Budget 2024 – pensioners, pensions and employers all hit

 The Higher State Pension will also drag more pensioners into the tax net as thresholds stay frozen: The full new State Pension is rising to £11,962.60 from April 2025, from this year’s £11,500.
 This means many pensioners with no more than their State Pension will be tipped over the personal tax threshold for the first time and placed at risk of not knowing they are liable for tax, or not paying it on time and being penalised.
 Many of them should hear directly from HMRC about paying income tax, and have a Simple Assessment Form, but some older pensioners who do not realise any tax alerts apply to them, may inadvertently not pay tax, as they have never paid it before.
 I hope the Government will look carefully at arrangements for pensioners in this position so they are not penalised unfairly.

-One thought on “Budget 2024 – pensioners, pensions and employers all hit”
+4 thoughts on “Budget 2024 – pensioners, pensions and employers all hit”

 Great summary.
 The loss of inheritance fraction free pensions is spiteful and unnecessary .
 Also could be viewed as retrospective as it undies years of perfectly lawful planning.